habibessoussi/Demonstrator-of-composition-of-heterogeneous-services-/ChatSCA_V3.1/README.md

-First of all, assure that you have installed properly Tuscany and that you have positioned properly the variable of environment TUSCANY_HOME, otherwise , Ant will declare a "fail".
+First of all, assure that you have installed properly Tuscany and that you have positioned properly the variable of environment `TUSCANY_HOME`, otherwise , Ant will declare a "fail".

 It is imperative that you respect the order which follows:
     1. ChatServer